tachyon-ops/react-role-based-auth/README.md

 ### Main and App from example

-Our `Main` encapsulates all necessary Auth bootstrapping, including setting the `TokenUtil` storage (this allows implementation decoupling for `localStorage` in browsers or `async storage` in mobile react-native apps), `AuthApi`, `AuthReloading` for when you are reloading the app (refresh), `AuthLoading` for when your are loggin in, and other auth specific utilities.
+Our `Main` encapsulates all necessary Auth bootstrapping, including setting the `TokenUtil` storage (this allows implementation decoupling for `localStorage` in browsers or `async storage` in mobile react-native apps), `AuthApi` , `AuthReloading` for when you are reloading the app (refresh), `AuthLoading` for when your are loggin in, and other auth specific utilities.

+Feel free to use [ts-request-builder](https://www.npmjs.com/package/ts-request-builder) to make your APIs easier.

 ```typescript
 import React, { useEffect, useState } from 'react'